 Is this training mandatory?

 Yes, the employee training is mandatory.
 Employee training must be completed by October 31, 2021 and is required for employment at UMBC.

 Does the training include a trigger warning?

 Yes, all of our training begins with a trigger warning due to the sensitive nature of the topics covered.
-If you have been personally affected by sexual or interpersonal violence and are concerned that you may not be able to complete the training as a result, please contact Title IX Coordinator Mikhel A. Kushner (she/they).
+If you have been personally affected by sexual or interpersonal violence and are concerned that you may not be able to complete the training as a result, please contact Deputy Title IX Coordinator Ever Hanna (they/them).

 Are there additional content warnings?